metabase/metabase/docs/people-and-groups/saml-azure.md

 Click on **Save and Enable** below, and you should now be able to log in via Microsoft Entra ID.

-### Send group membership to Metabase for group mapping
+## Send group membership to Metabase for group mapping

-If you want to send to Metabase the user group membership, then you need to do the following on step 2 in "Set up Single Sign-On with SAML" on Azure:
+If you want to send the user group membership to Metabase, then you need to add a group claim on step 2, "Set up Single Sign-On with SAML" on Azure:

-1) Click on "Edit" on the right of "Attributes & Claims"
+1. To the right of "Attributes & Claims", click on "Edit."
-2) On the top then click on "Add a group claim"
+2. Click "Add a group claim."
-3) On the menu that appears for "Which groups associated with the user should be returned in the claim?" select "All groups"
+3 On the menu that appears for "Which groups associated with the user should be returned in the claim?", select "All groups."
-4) Click on Save
+4. Click on Save.
-5) Then add the group mapping on the Metabase SAML configuration
+5. Then add the group mapping on the Metabase SAML configuration.

 ## Further reading